tbrowder/Date-Utils/README.md

-This version adds a more general routine to calculate the *weeks-in-month* for any starting day of the week (DoW) given its number (Monday through Sunday) as a Raku Date DoW in the range 1..7 (the default DoW order for a Raku Date).
+New since the original release is a more general routine to calculate the *weeks-in-month* for **any** starting day of the week (DoW) given its number (Monday through Sunday) as a Raku Date DoW in the range 1..7 (the default DoW order for a Raku Date).
 The routine is important for laying out a calendar because it determines the vertical space required for the presentation.

-Given a calendar week starting on Monday, the Raku Date DoW values for a month are shown below along with the corresponding calendar values for a 31-day month starting on a Friday.
+With a calendar week starting on Monday, the Raku Date DoW values for a month are shown below along with the corresponding calendar values for a 31-day month starting on a Friday.
 Note there are five calendar weeks consisting of one partial week followed by four full weeks.

     Code             Days
     M T W T F S S    Mo Tu We Th Fr Sa Su